tyomaiva/first-rust-course/src/embedded_introduction.md

 + Avoid heap whatsoever (RAM is quite limited)
 + Make your own custom scheduler to provide multi-tasking (i.e., frequent switching between multiple tasks to make illusion of concurrent execution)
   + You often need a real-time response (e.g. every 1 millisecond, you need to finish processing new chunk of sensor data)
-  + Data races between different tasks are easily introduced
+  + Data races between different tasks are easy to introduce, hard to detect
 + Are responsible for <!-- writing your application into permanent (flash) memory and then --> initializing the RAM layout at runtime
 + Have access to all the peripherals - easy to ruin everything
 + Write/tailor drivers for the I/O (like accessing an SD card or an Ethernet controller)